Understanding New Jersey’s Personal Injury Statutes of Limitations

 In certain situations, the statute of limitations may not start or accrue until the victim has met a specific condition, such as:

 In the case of minors suffering personal injury, the statute of limitations does not start until the child reaches age 18.
 In the case of birth injuries caused by malpractice, claims against the medical professional or other involved parties have to be filed before the child reaches age 13.

 The plaintiff must be mentally competent and able to understand the legal rights he or she possesses, or else the court may halt the statute of limitations until the person is considered legally sane by the court.

 If you have been injured, it is in your best interest to work with a skilled New Jersey personal injury attorney to help recover the compensation you deserve.
-The personal injury attorneys of Lynch Law Firm will pursue your case, working to hold negligent parties responsible for the damages they have caused you, and to maximize your compensation settlement.
+The personal injury attorneys of Lynch Law Firm, PC will pursue your case, working to hold negligent parties responsible for the damages they have caused you, and to maximize your compensation settlement.